hahalulu/Grokking-the-Coding-Interview-Patterns/Pattern 06: In-place Reversal of a LinkedList.md

     i++
   }

-  //we are interested in three parts of
+  //we are interested in three parts ofthe LL,
-  //the LL, the part before index p
+  //1. the part before index p
-  //the part between p and q
+  //2. the part between p and q
-  //and the part after index q
+  //3. and the part after index q

   const lastNodeOfFirstPart = previous

   //after reversing the LL current will